pjshumphreys/zxedit/readme.md

 ### ZX Spectrum - esxdos, such as divmmc devices

+Copy ed, ede.bin, edp.bin and edr.bin to the sd card, or

 1. Open esxdos.tap in the fuse ZX Spectrum emulator
 2. Type in `LOAD ""`.
 Don't press anything yet.
 3. Open zxedit.tap, then press 'q' to load the files